-Over 60,000 photos and records documenting historic and contemporary American gardens
+Over 100,000 photographic images documenting historic and contemporary American gardens

 The mission of the Archives of American Gardens: To collect and make available for research use unique, high quality images of and documentation relating to a wide variety of cultivated gardens throughout the United States that are not documented elsewhere since historic, designed and cultural landscapes are subject to change, loss and destruction.
 In this way, AAG strives to preserve and highlight a meaningful compendium of significant aspects of gardening in the United States for the benefit of researchers and the public today and in the future.

 The Archives of American Gardens (AAG) currently documents over 7,500 gardens throughout the United States.
 Images in the collection, which show views from 1870s to the present, include such features as garden furniture and ornamentation, fountains, sculptures, fences and gates, parterres, and garden structures to name a few.
 The design styles represented range from large Italianate estates to herb and rose gardens, cottage and patio gardens, and urban parks.